Brian Moran (baseball): Los Angeles Angels

 On November 24, 2021, Moran signed a minor league contract with the Los Angeles Angels.
 On April 10, 2022, the Angels selected Moran's contract and added him to the active roster to replace the injured José Quijada.
 On April 18, 2022, the Angels designated Moran for assignment.
 On April 21, Moran was sent outright to the Triple-A Salt Lake Bees.
 Spending the remainder of the season with Triple-A Salt Lake, Moran appeared in 45 games, pitching to a 5-2 record and 4.07 ERA with 52 strikeouts in 48.2 innings of work.
 He elected free agency following the season on October 7.

 Atlanta Braves (second stint)

 On January 30, 2023, Moran signed a minor league contract with the Atlanta Braves organization.
 In 38 appearances for the Triple–A Gwinnett Stripers, he posted a 3.21 ERA with 58 strikeouts across 47 2/3 innings of work.
 Moran elected free agency following the season on November 6.

 On February 4, 2024, Moran re-signed with Atlanta on a minor league contract.
 He made 27 appearances for Triple–A Gwinnett, logging a 2–1 record and 5.91 ERA with 48 strikeouts across 45 2/3 innings pitched.
 Moran elected free agency following the season on November 4.

 On December 17, 2024, Moran re-signed with the Atlanta Braves on a minor league contract.
-He elected free agency on November 6, 2025.
+He made 23 appearances split between Gwinnett and the Double-A Columbus Clingstones in 2025, accumulating a 1-2 record and 3.36 ERA with 57 strikeouts and one save over 59 innings of work.
+Moran elected free agency following the season on November 6, 2025.

+Piratas de Campeche

+On July 7, 2026, Moran signed with the Piratas de Campeche of the Mexican League.
+In 10 appearances, he went 2–0 with a 1.76 ERA and 18 strikeouts across 15 1/3 innings pitched.

+Long Island Ducks

+On August 28, 2026, Moran signed with the Long Island Ducks of the Atlantic League of Professional Baseball.